kitsudaiki/SakuraTree-Documentation/source/blossoms/path.rst

     * - source_path
       - string-value
       - Path to the source file or source directory.
-Either an absolute path starting with "/" or a relative path inside the "files" directory beside the tree-file.
+Either an absolute path starting with "/" or a relative path inside the "files" directory beside the sakura-file.

     * - dest_path
       - string-value